 We were interested to see what has happened to these crypto exchanges in recent months.

 We took a sample of 34 unique actors that operated crypto exchanges in 2021.
 Half of these actors have been active for three years, with thirteen of them participating on their respective forums since 2018.
 They have also accounted for hundreds of posts each.
-Considering that most actors on the underground are active for a very short time and write very few posts, these crypto exchange hosts are rather well-established.
-This is a critical factor for their operations to succeed; in order for people to trust them in exchanging funds, they must be highly reputable within their forums.
+Since most actors on the underground are active for a very short time and write very few posts, these crypto exchange hosts are rather well-established.
+This is critical for their operations to succeed; for people to trust them in exchanging funds, they must be highly reputable within their forums.

 We checked in with them to see what they were up to in 2022.
 To our surprise, none of these actors mentioned their exchanges during the brunt of the crypto crash, from April 1 onwards.
 It is not as if these actors disappeared.
 Eighteen of them wrote posts during this three-month period, accounting for 328 posts overall.
 They wrote about a variety of topics.

 For example, this actor promoted his refunding service (refunding is a social engineering scam in which a buyer from an ecommerce store requests a refund for an item and keeps the item too).

 This former exchange operator asked if there are “any legit darkweb gun sites.”

 However, none of the exchange operators from 2021 are still promoting their exchanges.

 What happened?
 It could be that just like the legitimate exchanges, they also experienced bank runs.
 As crypo prices fell, actors turned to these exchanges to dump it for fiat.
 They quickly ran out of their dollar reserves (or their operators also feared losses from buying more crypto), and they ended operations.

 But were there any new exchanges that took their place?
 We found four new exchanges advertised on forums from April to the end of June, which does not replace the number that vanished.